Mallika Sherawat: Early life

 Sherawat was born as Reema Lamba in Moth, a small village in Hisar district of Haryana to a Jat family.
-Mallika's father is named Mukesh Kumar Lamba and she was born in the family of Seth Chhaju Ram, a leading Jat philanthropist.
+Mallika's father is Mukesh Kumar Lamba and she was born in the family of Seth Chhaju Ram, a leading Jat philanthropist.
 She adopted the screen name of "Mallika", meaning "empress", to avoid confusion with other actresses named Reema.
-"Sherawat" is her mother's maiden name She has stated that she uses her mother's maiden name because of the support that her mother has provided her.
+"Sherawat" is her mother's maiden name.
+She has stated that she uses her mother's maiden name because of the support that her mother has provided her.
 Although relations with her family were strained when she entered the film industry, Sherawat's family has now accepted her career choice and they have reconciled.

 Sherawat went to Delhi Public School, Mathura Road.
 She has a degree in philosophy from Miranda House, Delhi University.
 During the initial days of her career, she claimed to be from a very conservative small-town family and that she faced many hurdles from them in pursuing her career.
 However, Sherawat's family has rebutted this as a story created by her to give her an aura of a rustic girl who made it big in Bollywood.